Wales is a diverse country.

 What we’re doing:

-Theatr Gen is committed to being as inclusive an organisation as possible – for our audiences, participants, artists and employees.
+Theatr Cymru is committed to being as inclusive an organisation as possible – for our audiences, participants, artists and employees.
 That's not just about ensuring diversity and representation.
 It means valuing difference and creating an environment that ensures all employees, artists and participants can reach their full potential and feel able to contribute.
 Our audiences must see themselves represented in our work and hear stories that are relevant to them.
 We have to reach out.

 We recognise that our work and ways of working in the past have excluded some people and communities, and that their stories and experiences have not been reflected in our productions and projects.
 We’ve identified that the following three groups are underrepresented in our work: disabled people, people from the global majority and people from low-income backgrounds.